beyondgrep/ack3/DEVELOPERS.md

 These can be done by anyone, except for the upload to CPAN.

 * Prep all source files for release.
-    * If this is a final release, replace all `2.XX_01` version numbers with `2.YY`, where XX is odd and YY is even.
+    * If this is a final release, replace all `3.XXX_01` version numbers with `3.YYY`, where XXX is odd and YYY is even.
     * Update the `Changes` file with the new version numbers and put a date in the header.
 * `make clean` and `make test` repeatedly.
 * `make disttest`